Yelp/dumb-init/README.md

 One caveat with this feature: for job control signals (`SIGTSTP`, `SIGTTIN`, `SIGTTOU`), dumb-init will always suspend itself after receiving the signal, even if you rewrite it to something else.

+### Signal pausing

+dumb-init allows pausing incoming signals before proxying (or rewriting) them.
+This is useful in cases you're using a Docker supervisor (like Mesos or Kubernetes), because typically on those setups you need to install a `SIGTERM` handler whose responsibility is to delay the shutdown process to allow the ingress controller (like Traefik) to detect the Endpoints disappearing and taking the Service out of load-balancing rotation.

+For example, to pause the signal `SIGTERM` (number 15) for 10 seconds, just add `--pause 15:10` on the command line.

 ## Installing inside Docker containers